Does Magnesium Interact with Any Medications? (2026 Guide)

 Magnesium's effects on gastric emptying time can change when and how medications are absorbed.
 Some forms of magnesium slow stomach emptying, while others accelerate it, affecting the timing and location of drug absorption in the digestive tract.
 Healthcare providers, whether prescribing mental health medication or other treatments, must consider these absorption variables.

-Antibiotics represent the most well-documented interaction category, with tetracyclines, fluoroquinolones, and nitrofurantoin showing dramatically reduced absorption when taken with magnesium.
-The interaction is so significant that these antibiotics should be spaced at least 2-4 hours from magnesium supplements.
+Antibiotics represent the most well-documented magnesium interactions, with tetracyclines, fluoroquinolones, and nitrofurantoin showing dramatically reduced absorption when taken alongside magnesium.
+Magnesium ions bind directly to these antibiotic molecules, forming insoluble complexes the gut cannot absorb.
+Because of this, these antibiotics should be spaced at least 2-4 hours from magnesium supplements.

 Bisphosphonates used for osteoporosis treatment lose effectiveness when magnesium blocks their absorption sites in the intestines.
 Medications like alendronate (Fosamax) and risedronate (Actonel) require careful timing to maintain their bone-protective benefits.